DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Requesting Pix refund

-If your store needs to cancel a pix transaction, it's possible to ask for a **refund**.
-It's important to point out that the refund is not immediate and it needs to be approved by the Pix provider.
-When it is approved, your store will get [notified](https://developercielo.github.io/en/manual/cielo-ecommerce#notification-post){:target="\_blank"}.<br/>
+If your store needs to cancel a pix transaction, it is possible to ask for a refund.
+It is important to point out that the refund is not immediate and it needs to be approved by the Pix provider.
+When it is approved, your store will get [notified via Notification Post](https://developercielo.github.io/en/manual/cielo-ecommerce#notification-post).

-> **Warning:**<br/>
->
-> - The refund will only happen if there are funds available;<br/>
-> - The deadline for cancellation is 90 days, as specified by BACEN.
+> * The shopper must require to the store (merchant) the partial or total refund, through the store's support channels;<br/>
+> * The merchant agrees with the refund and identifies the original Pix payment.

+**When to ask for a Pix refund?**

+Some example scenarios for requesting a Pix refund are product return, charge errors, and product not available in stock.

+**Who should request a Pix refund via API E-commerce Cielo**

+The store (seller who received the Pix transaction amount) should request the Pix refund for API E-commerce Cielo, in agreement with the shopper.
+Important: Be aware of time limits (regulated by Banco Central do Brasil).

+**How to ask for a Pix refund?**

+Via [API E-commerce Cielo](https://developercielo.github.io/en/manual/cielo-ecommerce#request56) or App Cielo Gestão.

+**Pix refund rules**

+* Refund will be effective only if the merchant has a positive balance;
+* For transfers, sales and other Pix transactions, the time limit for refund is 90 days, according to Banco Central do Brasil;
+* Clients that opt for automatic transfer will not have a positive balance in the payments account, therefore the refund will not be possible.
+The expected return is "Merchant with insufficient funds for refund" ("Lojista com saldo insuficiente para devolução").

 #### Request